jscheid/prettier.el/README.md

-- `prettier-emacs` doesn't touch your buffer configuration, such as indentation offsets. `prettier-mode`, by default, tries to set the buffer configuration to match prettier configuration as closely as possible.
+- `prettier-emacs` doesn't touch your buffer configuration, such as indentation offsets. `prettier-mode`, by default, tries to set the buffer configuration to match Prettier configuration as closely as possible.

 - This package keeps point at the same location relative to your code.